jhalterman/epicary/README.md

 	epicary.send(new CreateInstanceCommand());

 This saga is initiated by the receipt of a CreateInstanceCommand.
 It then updates the state of a persistent record upon receipt of InstanceStarting event and the saga is ended upon receipt of an InstanceCreated or InstanceDied event.
 A timeout is placed on the saga to ensure that it does not run forever.

+## How things work

+Epicary sends and receives messages on a bus that can be tied into various underlying messaging technologies.
+As messages are received, they are correllated to new or existing sagas based on the contents of the message and the contents of existing sagas.
+Messages that correllate to a saga are handled one at a time by the saga.

+Sagas communicate to each other stricly via message passing.
+In fact, saga references are never made available.

 ## Gratitude